Nikonha

-Nikonha, also known as Waskiteng and Mosquito, (c.
-1765–1871) was known as the last full-blooded speaker of Tutelo, a Siouan language formerly spoken in Virginia.
-He is reported to have been around 106 years old when he died at Six Nations of the Grand River First Nation, Ontario in 1871, where his people had migrated with the Cayuga during the American Revolutionary War.
+Nikonha, also known as Waskiteng and Mosquito (c.
+1765–1871), was known as the last full-blooded speaker of Tutelo, a Siouan language formerly spoken in Virginia.
+He is reported to have been around 106 years old when he died at Six Nations of the Grand River First Nation, Ontario in 1871, where his people had been forced to flee with the Cayuga because of the American Revolutionary War.

 In 1870, the year before his death, Nikonha was visited by the American-Canadian ethnologist Horatio Hale, who was seeking to learn about the languages of the mixed peoples at the Reserve.
 He described Nikonha as follows, when discussing his findings at an 1883 conference on languages:

 His appearance, as we first saw him, basking in the sunshine on the slope before his cabin, confirmed the reports, which I had heard, both of his great age and of his marked intelligence.
 "A wrinkled, smiling countenance, a high forehead, half-shut eyes, white hair, a scanty, stubby beard, fingers bent with age like a bird's claws" is the description recorded in my note-book.
 Not only in physiognomy, but also in demeanor and character, he differed strikingly from the grave and composed Iroquois among whom he dwelt.
 The lively, mirthful disposition of his race survived in full force in its latest member.
 His replies to our inquiries were intermingled with many jocose remarks, and much good-humored laughter.

-Nikonha told Hale that his father had been a Tutelo chief named Onusowa.
+Nikonha told Hale that his father had been a Tutelo leader named Onusowa.
 His mother had died when he was a child, and he was raised by her brother, his maternal uncle, as his people had a matrilineal kinship system.
 Children were considered born to their mother's family and clan, and were reared largely by her people.
 Nikonha's people had gradually migrated north out of Virginia.